secannoyfile/CA-MHF-implementations/README.md

 ## Linux

-Open a terminal in the CA-DRS-Argon2-Linux folder and type make to compile the executable file.
-To show usage instructions run `./argon2` as
+Open a terminal in the CA-DRS-BRG-Linux folder and type make to compile the executable file.
+To show usage instructions run `./CA-DRS+BRG` as

 ```
-Usage:      ./argon2 password salt [-t iteration] [-m memory] [-p parallelism] [-l hash length]
+Usage:      ./CA-DRS+BRG password salt [-t iteration] [-m memory] [-p parallelism] [-l hash length]
 Parameters:
         password	       The input password, for instance, a user’s password
         salt               The salt to use, at least 8 characters